Skip to main content

 Growth Hormone Secretagogues Sermorelin and Ipamorelin

-As the body ages, its production of (GH) declines.
+As the body ages, its production of growth hormone (GH) declines.
 Rather than injecting synthetic GH, a more nuanced approach uses peptides like Sermorelin or a combination of Ipamorelin and CJC-1295.
 These peptides stimulate the pituitary gland to produce and release its own growth hormone in a manner that aligns with the body’s natural, pulsatile rhythm.
-This approach enhances recovery, improves sleep quality, and supports healthy with a superior safety profile compared to direct GH administration.
+This approach enhances recovery, improves sleep quality, and supports healthy body composition with a superior safety profile compared to direct GH administration.

 Peptides for Repair and Function PT-141